mailach/SPLC2py/README.md

 # SPLC2py

 A package for easy execution of SPLConqueror (https://github.com/se-sic/SPLConqueror) in your python workflows.
 The package relies on your local docker setup and uses docker-py (https://github.com/docker/docker-py) to execute a container with SPLConqueror.
+Note: You need to have docker installed and your executing user has to be member of the `docker` group (i.e. needs to be allowed to use docker without `sudo`).

 Currently the following SPLC functionalities are supported: